Call for Abstracts

 - Text should include a brief description of background, methods, results and conclusion(s).

 - Text, tables and images should be in black and white.
-No color images and no PDFs.
+Can be PDF, Word or Excel

 - Tables should be editable, preferably word or excel format.

 - All abbreviations in tables and figures should be defined in a footnote/caption.